Lunchly

 Lunchly (stylized in all caps) is a brand of snack kits created and marketed by Lunchly LLC.
 The brand is promoted and founded as a joint venture between internet personalities Olajide "KSI" Olatunji, Logan Paul, and Jimmy "MrBeast" Donaldson.
-It is marketed as a healthier competitor to Kraft Heinz's Lunchables.
+Each box includes a Prime drink and a Feastables chocolate bar, each pre-existing popular products offered by the creators, along with four varieties including turkey with cheese and crackers, nachos with salsa and cheese, pizza, or BBQ chicken dippers.
 The product line was announced on September 16, 2024.

-Each box includes a Prime drink and a Feastables chocolate bar, each pre-existing popular products offered by the creators, along with four varieties including turkey with cheese and crackers, nachos with salsa and cheese, pizza, or BBQ chicken dippers.
+Although it is marketed as a healthier competitor to Kraft Heinz's Lunchables, the claim has been disputed by several health experts.
+The Food and Drug Administration has received several complaints about the product.

 History

 The product was announced to the public by KSI, Logan Paul, and MrBeast as a collaboration on September 16, 2024, following other food and beverage products such as Prime, a range of energy and sports drinks by Olatunji and Paul, and Feastables, a brand of chocolate bars by Donaldson.
 Both products are sold in combination with Lunchly kits.
-Lunchly is intended as a "healthier" alternative to Kraft Heinz's Lunchables, and the website features a calorie and sugar comparison to that product on its website.
+Lunchly is intended as a "healthier" alternative to Kraft Heinz's Lunchables, with both a calorie and sugar comparison to Lunchables on its website.
 Sodium and saturated fat are not included on the comparison.

 At the time of Lunchly's release, Donaldson was in the midst of numerous controversies of his own.
 A number of social media experts speaking to Business Insider stated that Lunchly may benefit from the negative attention Donaldson was exposed to, while also noting that the launch may come across as a distraction.
 Following Lunchly's negative reception online, Paul claimed that Lunchly's headquarters had received a bomb threat from a caller based in London.